 Regular Season District Championships State Championships

 8, 10 & 12-Run Rules 8, 10 & 12-Run Rules 8, 10 & 12-Run Rules

-National Tie-Breaker - 8 th Inning National Tie-Breaker - 8 th Inning National Tie-Breaker - 8 th Inning
+National Tie-Breaker - 8th Inning National Tie-Breaker - 8th Inning National Tie-Breaker - 8th Inning

 Double First Base (Required) Double First Base (Required) Double First Base (Required)

 Suspended Game Suspended Game Suspended Game

-Time Limit - Permitted for Varsity NO Time Limit NO Time Limit
+Time Limit - Permitted for NO Time Limit NO Time Limit

-Triangular & Tournament Play
+Varsity Triangular & Tournament

-Only;
+Play Only;

 NO Time Limit - Varsity Single

-Games, Doubleheaders & Double
+Games, Doubleheaders &

-Duals
+Double Duals

 Time Limit.
-There is no longer a time limit for single-game varsity contests or varsity doubleheaders or double duals.
+There is no time limit for single-game varsity contests or varsity doubleheaders or double duals.
 A time limit of one and one-half hours (1 1/2-hours) is permitted for triangular and tournament play during the regular season, but not during district and state tournament play.
 No new inning may be started once the time limit has elapsed regardless of the number of innings played, unless tied in tournament play.
 A time limit is permitted for sub-varsity level games.
-Time limits shall be determined prior to the begin of play and remain consistent throughout the respective competition
+Time limits shall be determined prior to the beginning of play and remain consistent throughout the respective competition.